This entire work is respectfully dedicated to my late and very much loved and missed parents:

 My thanks go to:

-My wife Margaret & daughter Tegan for their support, encouragement, tolerance & patience over the initial 11 months I spent researching & building this site and the subsequent years of upkeep/additions when I really ought to have been doing housework & DIY!
+My lovely wife Margaret & remarkable daughter Tegan for their loving support, encouragement, tolerance & patience over the initial 11 months I spent researching & building the initial site and all the subsequent years of upkeep/additions when I really ought to have been doing housework & DIY!

 The many webmasters, published authors and members of the public who have contributed to this site.
 Their generous assistance is invaluable and they can be seen listed below.